klab-aizu/alumni_voices/guidance.md

 ## 3. Technical Skills and Development
 - **What programming languages, tools, or frameworks did you become proficient in?**
 - **Did you contribute to open-source projects or publish code?
 (If yes, provide links)**
-- **What new technical skills did you acquire during your time in the lab?**
+- **What new technical skills did you acquire during your time in the group?**

-## 4. Lab Experience and Feedback
+## 4. Group Experience and Feedback
-- **How would you describe the research environment in the lab?**
+- **How would you describe the research environment in the group?**
-- **What aspects of the lab were most helpful for your development?**
+- **What aspects of the group were most helpful for your development?**
-- **What improvements would you suggest for the lab?**
+- **What improvements would you suggest for the group?**
 - **How effective was the mentorship and guidance you received?**

 ## 5. Future Plans
 - **What are your next career steps? (e.g., industry, academia, entrepreneurship, etc.)**
 - **If pursuing a job, what is your job title and company/organization?
 (Optional)**
 - **If pursuing further education, what is your program and institution?
 (Optional)**
-- **How do you plan to stay connected with the lab and future students?**
+- **How do you plan to stay connected with the group and future students?**

 ## 6. Additional Comments
+- **Any ideas to improve the working environements in the group?**
-- **Any other thoughts, feedback, or messages for the lab members or future students?**
+- **Any other thoughts, feedback, or messages for the group members or future students?**

 ```

 Thank you for completing this survey!
-Your insights are valuable in shaping the future of the lab.
+Your insights are valuable in shaping the future of the group.
 Please submit your completed survey via the GitHub repository as per the given instructions.